gbmhunter/blog/content/electronics/components/sensors/ultrasonic-sensors/index.md

 * (B) Cylindrical objects such as cans, bottles and human bodies
 * (C) Powders and chunky objects such as minerals, rocks, coal, plastic, rubbish

-## CMUT's
+## CMUTs

 CMUTs use a change in capacitance to perform energy transduction.
-They are micromachined (i.e. small), and therefore easier to assemble into 2D and 3D arrays than traditional pizeo transducers.
+They are micromachined (i.e. small), and therefore easier to assemble into 2D and 3D arrays than traditional piezo transducers.
 They have a large frequency bandwidth.

 ## External Resources